-https://socio-graph.net/outros/Reshape/v2/reshape\zoom\color.html
+https://socio-graph.net/outros/Reshape/v4/reshape.html

-Numeric representations are taken from the respondents at two moments, one in an initial round of questions which is the trigger for first reflection on all aspects to be analysed.
-In the second round of attributing figures, participants are triggered for a more criterious reflection for short written answers that follow, which are the most significant data for the evaluation.
+Numeric representations are taken from the respondents at two moments, once in an initial round of questions which is the trigger for first reflection on all aspects to be analysed.
+In the second round of attributing figures, participants are triggered for a more complex reflection for short written answers that follow, which are the most significant data for the evaluation.
 The figures given in the second round are the ones included in the graphic visualisation presented.